lippsmar/Data-Science-Bootcamp/README.md

 ## Chapter 3: Data Cleaning and Storytelling

 The skills we learned in this chapter: Data Cleaning, Data Visualization & Data Storytelling.
-Therefore we were introduced into seaborn and matplotlib and we dived more into pandas.
-Check more details about our tasks [here](3_
+Therefore we were introduced into Seaborn and Matplotlib and we dived more into Pandas.
+Check more details about our tasks [here](<3_Data Storytelling & Data Cleaning>)!

 ## Chapter 4: A/B Testing
 *coming soon*